 Concrete floor leveling

-Chances are that your concrete floor is out of flat and a concrete floor leveling is required.
+Concrete floor leveling - If, you have an old home or a new build.
+Chances are that your concrete floor is out of flat.
+And a concrete floor leveling is required.
 Well, you came to the right place to learn how to do a concrete slab restoration.
 If, you plan to do a floating floor or a glue down flooring installation over a concrete floor.
-It is rare to find a concrete slab that is within, installation tolerance requirement of 1/8" flat over a 5 ft radius.
-In this article, you will learn how to properly level a concrete slab using a cement based self-leveling compound and learn which tools are required to properly do this job.
-I can't say it's an inexpensive process.
-But a very important one.
+It is rare to find a concrete slab that is within, installation tolerance requirement of 3/16" flat over a 10 ft diameter span.
+In this article, you will learn how to properly level a concrete slab using a portland cement based self-leveling compound and learn which tools are required to properly do this job.
+I can't say it's an inexpensive process, but a very important one.
 One which will determine the quality and longevity of your flooring installation.
 Grab your tools and let's get started.

 - Dispersion primer - for maximum adhesion between new and old substrate.
 Prevents feather edges from cracking and chipping.